osctl - command line interface for container management.

 The following shortcuts are supported:

-User property org.vpsadminos.osctl:active is set to yes. osctld
+User property org.vpsadminos.osctl:active is set to yes. osctld will

 automatically import such marked pools on start.
 The pool is also immediately

-imported, see pool import
+imported, see pool import. --dataset dataset

 Scope osctld to dataset on zpool pool.
 All osctld's data will be stored